Man Steals Date’s Car, Then Uses It For Another Date

-Memphis, TN (CNN) — A Memphis woman said she feels betrayed after her date stole her car and then used it to go on a date with her God sister.
+Memphis, TN (CNN/ CBS Local) — A Memphis woman said she feels betrayed after her date stole her car and then used it to go on a date with her God sister.

 As far as nights out go, Faith Pugh said the one she had Saturday with Kelton Griffin was disappointing from the beginning.